Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Details of Evaluation Metrics

 where $V_t=\Pi_{s=1}^t (1+\mathbf{r}_{p, s})$ is the cumulative portfolio value at time $t$ (with initial value $V_0=1$), and $P_t = \max_{0\leq s \leq t} V_s $ is the peak portfolio value up to that time.
 Here, Ret represents the annualized average return (profitability), and Vol measures the annualized volatility (risk) of the portfolio.
 SR is the risk-adjusted return, which is the primary optimization objective for the MVP strategy.
 MDD measures the largest peak-to-trough loss observed during the investment horizon, indicating downside risk.
-Generally, higher values are desirable for Ret and SR, while lower values are desirable for Vol and MDD.
+Turnover represents the trading intensity of each strategy, defined here as the monthly one-way turnover calculated by taking half of the turnover metric proposed in Gu et al. \cite{gu2020empirical}. { Lower turnover is typically favorable in practical settings to minimize transaction costs.
+On the other hand, in a frictionless environment, the relatively high values anticipated for daily-rebalanced MVP and GOP portfolios are incidental to the primary objective; they reflect the frequency and magnitude of strategic weight adjustments in response to evolving market conditions.} Generally, higher values are desirable for Ret and SR, while lower values are desirable for Vol and MDD.
 However, Vol tends to decrease as risk exposure is reduced, which often leads to a corresponding decrease in Ret.
 Since the goal of the MVP strategy is to maximize the SR, the minimum possible Vol is neither necessarily the optimal outcome nor our objective.

 \textbf{Growth Optimal Portfolio (GOP).} The GOP, also known as the \textit{log utility maximization portfolio}, maximizes the expected logarithmic utility of the portfolio return.
 This is equivalent to maximizing the long-term growth rate of wealth.
 The objective of the optimization is given by